cilium/cilium/Documentation/contributing.rst

   and details of the change.
 * You have added unit and/or runtime tests where feasible.
 * You have tested the changes and checked for regressions by running the existing testsuite against your changes.
-See the "Testsuite" section for additional details.
+See the :ref:`testsuite` section for additional details.
 * You have signed off on your commits, see the section "Developer's Certificate of Origin" for more details.